 - Michigan Health Information Network Shared Services.
-The HIN for the State of Michigan. - Patient Data.
+The HIN for eligible and participating organizations in the State of Michigan. - Patient Data.
 Any data about a patient or a consumer that is electronically filed in a participating organization or organization's systems or repositories.
 The data may contain protected health information, personal credit information, or personally identifiable information. - Person Record.
-Any record in a HIN Infrastructure Service that primarily relates to an individual person. - Send / Receive / Find / Use.
+Any record located in a HIN infrastructure system that is associated to an individual person. - Send / Receive / Find / Use.
 Means sending, receiving, finding, or using message content.
 Sending involves transport of message content.
 Receiving involves accepting and possibly consuming/storing message content.
 Finding means querying to locate message content.
 Using means any use of the message content other than sending, receiving and finding. - Source System.
 A computer system, such as an electronic health record system, at the participating organization, that sends, receives, finds or uses message content or notices. - Transactional Basis.
-The transmission of message content or a notice within a period of time of receiving Message Content or notice from a sending or receiving party as may be further set forth in a specific exhibit. - Trusted Data Sharing Organization.
-An organization that has signed any form of agreement with HIN for data sharing. - Use Case.
+The transmission of message content or a notice within a time period of receiving Message Content or notice from a sending or receiving party as may be further set forth in a specific exhibit. - Trusted Data Sharing Organization.
+An organization that has signed any form of documentation agreement with HIN for data sharing. - Use Case.
 A specific scenario or group of scenarios for sharing patient health information. - Use Case Exhibit.
-The legal agreement attached as an exhibit to the Master Use Case Agreement that governs participation in any specific Use Case. - Use Case Implementation Guide.
-The document providing technical specifications related to Message Content and transport of Message Content between participating organizations, HIN, and other TDSOs.
-Use Case Implementation Guides are made available via URLs in exhibits. - Use Case Summary.
+The legal agreement attached as an exhibit to the Master Use Case Agreement that governs participation in any specific Use Case. - Use Case Implementation Guide (UCIG).
+The document providing technical specifications related to Message Content and transport of Message Content between participating organizations, MiHIN, and other TDSOs.
+Use case implementation guides are made available via URLs in exhibits. - Use Case Summary.
 The document providing the executive summary, business justification and value proposition of a use case.
-Use case summaries are provided by HIN upon request and are available via www.mihin.org. - View Download Transmit.
-A requirement for Meaningful Use with the objective to provide patients with the ability to view online, download and transmit their health information within four business days of the information being available to an Eligible Professional.
+Use case summaries are provided by MiHIN upon request and are available via www.mihin.org. - View Download Transmit.
+A requirement for Promoting Interoperability with the objective to provide patients with the ability to view online, download and transmit their health information within four business days of the information being available to an Eligible Professional or Organization.